splunk/observability-workshop/content/en/s4r/8-synthetics/3-synthetics-test.md

 ![Synthetics test run details](../../images/test-run.png?width=50vw)

-Synthetics can test uptime and APIs, but in this example let's look at a browser test, where we are emulating real user behavior of shopping and checking out on the desktop site for my retail application.
+Synthetics can test uptime and APIs, but in this example let's look at a browser test, where we are emulating real user behaviour of shopping and checking out on the desktop site for my retail application.

 We see the details of this test run, what the front end looks like visually, as well as a waterfall of all requests broken down by URL.
 Because this is a Synthetic test, we can define the test frequency, device type, and locations, as well as the critical user transactions that we want to track.